Mitcham suburb profile

 Mitcham rental market trends

-The rental market in Mitcham is experiencing robust growth, with house rents increasing 12.7% over the past year to $620 per week, while unit rents have surged 14.6% to $550 per week.
-This vibrant suburb, with its excellent transport links and community amenities, continues to attract both renters and investors seeking strong returns and a high quality of life.
+The rental market in Mitcham has experienced notable growth, with house rents increasing by 8.8% over the past year to $620 per week, while unit rents have surged 12.2% to $550 per week.
+This vibrant suburb continues to attract renters and investors alike, thanks to its appealing blend of suburban charm and convenient access to Melbourne's amenities.

 Suburbs near Mitcham